CIS1221-2023-2024/A3-StringMatching/Wiki3.md

-This contradiction of Boyer Moore supposedly being more efficient may come down to either C# itself or the way a programmer themself may come up in implementing the solutions.
+Note: This contradiction of Boyer Moore supposedly being more efficient is most likely due to the inefficient structure of the solutions, where code simplification and optimization likely exists, just not known.
 **In a given sample code of Boyer Moore taken from https://www.geeksforgeeks.org/boyer-moore-algorithm-for-pattern-searching/ the Algorithm actually ran on average, 1 Millisecond, proving that given the proper implementation, takes way less time than KMP**